 Whitespace (or negative space) is the space around and between the elements of a layout.
 It separates unrelated elements in a design to deliver a clear message.
 Well-proportioned whitespace is one of the most effective ways of guiding your users from one element to another.
 It creates harmony and visual comfort in the design.
 Too little whitespace makes a design feel cramped and disorganized.
 Too much whitespace can highlight a lack of content or feel too sparse.
 The key is balance, so keep this in mind when you’re providing web design feedback to your agency.

 Is there a clear structure among the visual elements presented in the design?
 Do elements align as expected?
 Painstaking alignment of copy and images add order and an extra level of polish to a design.

 Text can be aligned left, right, center or justified.
 When in doubt, use left-aligned text.
 Centered is ok for headings but harder to read in paragraph format.
 Justified is great for print and newspapers, but hard to control across all screen sizes.
 Avoid it.
 Finally, right-aligned text should be used sparingly or not at all.

 Well-placed calls to action (CTAs)

 A CTA refers to any device designed to prompt an immediate response or encourage an immediate sale.
 Are the CTAs clear in the final version?
-Are they displayed in a prominent place that make sense?
+Are they displayed in a prominent place that makes sense?
 Are the labels action-driven?
-For example, do you see any main calls-to-action with the word ‘Submit’ or ‘Learn More’ instead of something that is more action driven (eg ‘Schedule a Demo’)?
+For example, do you see any main calls-to-action with the word ‘Submit’ or ‘Learn More’ instead of something that is more action-driven (eg ‘Schedule a Demo’)?